ClimateChangeInstitute/anttframework/AntT/README.md

 The project requires that a PostgreSQL is installed.
 PostgreSQL version >= 9.4 is required by the project.

-These sample layouts utilize HTML5, Bootstrap, and AngularJS.
-The files found in the `WebContent` directory may be modified for content and style.
-Content that is generated from data found in the PostgreSQL database are placed in the `WebContent/generated` directory.

 ## Setup scripts